TheSilvered/nest/docs/tour.md

 str.-1 @std.io.println --> prints ✅
 ```

-Using this notation you can also modify the items inside (except in strings as
+Using this notation you can also modify the items inside a collection, with the
-they are immutable):
+exception of strings as they are immutable:

 ```nest
 |#| 'std.nest' = std